YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZTWORMHOLE2BIG, String length of LLLL bytes exceeds maximum length of mmmm bytes for $ZTWORMHOLE

-Trigger/Run Time Error: YottaDB/GT.M limits $ZTWORMHOLE length to mmmm bytes and the application attempted to use LLLL bytes.
+Trigger/Run Time Error: YottaDB limits $ZTWORMHOLE length to mmmm bytes and the application attempted to use LLLL bytes.

 Action: Restrict the size of the string stored in $ZTWORMHOLE to mmmm bytes.
 Ensure that $ZTWORMHOLE only holds the information that the application needs during trigger execution.
 If necessary, reorganize the logic to reduce the amount of local context needed during trigger execution, possibly by using global variables.